dhruvgairola/scrapy_mcmaster_rental/Readme.md

 #### Additional configuration :

 To add urls to scrape, append new elements to the "start_urls" list in the scrapy_mac_rent_spider.py file.
+Go to https://macoffcampus.mcmaster.ca/classifieds/category/student-rentals/ if you want to use McMaster University's filter to initially filter out "Zones".
+In this repo, I have only considered Zone 1 and set occupancy to September.
+You can change this of course but remember to add this url as directed above.

 To scrape rentals, run this command from the top level directory.
 ```
 > scrapy crawl macrent -o items.csv
 ```